 Refreshing the score

-Health scores recalculate automatically every time one of these events happens:- An invoice is paid in full
+Health scores recalculate automatically every time one of these events happens:

 - A job closes